MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/company-hub.md

 ms.author: edupont
 ---

-# <a name="manage-work-across-multiple-companies-in-the-company-hub"></a>Manage Work across Multiple Companies in the Company Hub
+# Manage Work across Multiple Companies in the Company Hub

 Some people work in multiple companies in [!INCLUDE [prod_short](includes/prod_short.md)] and some also work in more than one organisation, such as external accountants or employees and managers of corporations with multiple subsidiaries.
 For these users, and many others, the company hub serves as a landing page that gives a financial overview across companies and environments.
 It provides users with a tool for managing work across the various environments that they work in, across companies, environments, and regions.